 A crucial element of your company’s health and safety compliance will be to carry out a detailed workplace risk assessment.

-A risk assessment is a comprehensive exercise in which your company must work to identify any potential risks to health and safety in your place of work, and then subsequently develop control measures you can implement to mitigate those identified risks.
-It’s worth pointing out that depending upon the types of risks you identify, your company may be bound to implement particular measures in line with legislation.
+A risk assessment is a comprehensive exercise in which your company must identify any potential risks to health and safety in the workplace, then develop and implement control measures to mitigate those identified risks.
+Depending on the types of risks you identify, your company may be bound to implement particular measures in line with legislation.

-Yet, generally speaking, carrying out a risk assessment in your workplace can be quick, simple and virtually cost-free – and here’s how to do it.
+Generally speaking, carrying out a risk assessment in the workplace can be quick, simple, and virtually cost-free.

-After you’ve identified potential risks and recorded them, you need to decide who might be harmed by those risks and how.
-Think how individuals could come into contact with risks and how they could be adversely affected.
-When carrying out this step, be sure to bear in mind that some workers may have particular requirements, and so they could subsequently be impacted by certain risks in a different way.
+After you’ve identified and recorded potential risks, you need to decide who might be harmed by those risks and how.
+Think about how individuals could come into contact with risks and how they could be adversely affected.
+When carrying out this step, bear in mind that some workers may have particular requirements that may mean they could be impacted by certain risks in different ways.

-Then, it’s time to evaluate those risks and choose precautions your company can (and will) take to mitigate them.
-You are legally bound to do everything that is “reasonably practical” to mitigate risks for the purposes of promoting health and safety in the workplace, which means it is placed at your discretion to decide how much money, time or trouble you’re able to devote to mitigating identified risks.
+Next, you need to evaluate those risks and choose precautions that your company can (and will) take to mitigate them.
+You are legally bound to do everything that is “reasonably practical” to mitigate risks for the purposes of promoting health and safety in the workplace.
+This means that it is placed at your discretion to decide how much money, time, or effort you’re able to devote to mitigating identified risks.

-You aren’t legally obligated to take actions that could be considered grossly disproportionate to the level of risk – but at the same time, you owe it to your employees, customers and members of the public to keep everyone out of harm’s way.
+You aren’t legally obligated to take actions that could be considered grossly disproportionate to the level of risk.
+But you do owe it to your employees, customers, and members of the public to keep everyone out of harm’s way.
 For example, if you’ve got a dangerously sharp corner on-site, you don’t need to change vehicle routes.
-Yet by placing a mirror on the corner to help prevent accidents would be an affordable and reasonable step to mitigate a potential risk.
+Yet, placing a mirror on the corner to help prevent accidents would be an affordable and reasonable step to mitigate potential risk.

-Another crucial point to bear in mind is that you are only going to be expected to include risks within your risk assessment that you as company owner could be reasonably expected to know about.
+Another crucial point to bear in mind is that you are only going to be expected to include risks within your risk assessment that you, as the owner of the business, could be reasonably expected to know about.
 You can’t be held liable for a lack of planning surrounding unforeseeable risks.

-Above all else, it’s important that you get your team involved in the risk assessment so that they can voice their concerns and alert your attention to any hazards or potential risks they encounter – but you as company owner might not be aware of.
+Above all else, it’s important to get your team involved in the risk assessment to allow them to voice their concerns and bring attention to any hazards or potential risks they encounter.
+Often, these may be things that you are unaware of.

 Next, be sure to record all your findings and proposed mitigation processes.
-Just like your limited company’s health and safety policy, if your business employs less than five people you are not legally required to write your risk assessment down.
-That being said, it’s incredibly useful to record your risk assessment, and it doesn’t need to take a lot of time.
+Just like your company’s health and safety policy, you are not legally required to write down your risk assessment if your business employs less than five people.
+That being said, it’s incredibly useful to record your risk assessment – and it doesn’t need to take a lot of time.

 Remember that your risk assessment should demonstrate that: